HandBrake/HandBrake-docs/source/en/latest/help/activity-log.markdown

 ## Logging to Disk

 While HandBrake is scanning a source, or encoding a file, the log file is being written out to the drive at the same time.
-This way, if the application crashes, you can see what was happening when this event occured.
+This way, if the application crashes, you can see what was happening when this event occurred.

 ### Mac OS